Water main break sends water running into basements in North Philadelphia

-PHILADELPHIA (WPVI) -- Crews are on the scene of a water main break in North Philadelphia since Friday afternoon.
+PHILADELPHIA (WPVI) -- Crews were called to the scene of a water main break in North Philadelphia on Friday afternoon.

 The water rushed down a storm sewer drain around 4 p.m. in the 2900 block of Waterloo Street.